 The political component of a firm’s broad environment concerns decisions made by the government.
 These may include decisions on the legality of various industries, taxation policies, or environmental standards – essentially all decisions made by a local or national government.

-In the US context, at the Federal level, you can think of this as decisions made by Congress and House of Representatives, as well as the White House.
+In the US context, at the Federal level, you can think of this as decisions made by Congress and the House of Representatives, as well as the White House.
 Similar sets of political decisions will also occur at both the State and local levels.

 The legal environment